Enron: The Smartest Guys in the Room

 Enron: The Smartest Guys in the Room is a 2005 American documentary film based on the best-selling 2003 book of the same name by Fortune reporters Bethany McLean and Peter Elkind, who are credited as writers of the film alongside the director, Alex Gibney.
 It examines the 2001 collapse of the Enron Corporation, which resulted in criminal trials for several of the company's top executives during the ensuing Enron scandal, and contains a section about the involvement of Enron traders in the 2000-01 California electricity crisis.
-Archival footage is used alongside new interviews with McLean and Elkind, several former Enron executives and employees, stock analysts, reporters, and former Governor of California Gray Davis.
+Archival footage is used alongside new interviews with McLean and Elkind, several former Enron executives and employees, stock analysts, reporters, and former governor of California Gray Davis.

 The film won the awards for Best Documentary Feature at the 21st Independent Spirit Awards and Best Documentary Screenplay at the 58th Writers Guild of America Awards.
 It was nominated for the Academy Award for Best Documentary Feature at the 78th Academy Awards.

 Synopsis

 The film begins with a profile of Kenneth Lay, who founded Enron in 1985.
 In 1987, the company becomes embroiled in scandal after two traders begin betting on the oil markets, resulting in suspiciously consistent profits.
 One of the traders, Louis Borget, is also discovered to be diverting company money to offshore accounts.
-Auditors uncover their schemes, but Lay encourages them to "keep making us millions".
-However, the traders are fired when it is revealed they gambled away Enron's reserves; the company is narrowly saved from bankruptcy by the timely intervention of executive Mike Muckleroy, who managed to bluff the market long enough to recover Borget's trading losses and prevent a margin call.
+Auditors uncover their wrongdoing, but Lay encourages them to "keep making us millions".
+However, the traders are fired when it is revealed they gambled away Enron's reserves and the company is narrowly saved from bankruptcy by executive Mike Muckleroy, who managed to bluff the market long enough to recover Borget's trading losses.
 Lay later denies having knowledge of any wrongdoing.

-Lay hires Jeffrey Skilling, a visionary who joins Enron on the condition that they use mark-to-market accounting, allowing the company to record potential profits on certain projects immediately after contracts were signed, regardless of the actual profits that the deal would generate.
-This gives Enron the ability to subjectively give the appearance of being a profitable company, even when it was not.
-With the vision of transforming Enron from an energy supplier to an energy trader, Skilling imposes his version of a Darwinian worldview on Enron by establishing a review committee that grades employees and annually fires the bottom fifteen percent, a process nicknamed within the company as "rank and yank".
-This creates a highly competitive and brutal working environment.
-Skilling hires lieutenants who enforce his directives inside Enron, known as the "guys with spikes."
-They include J. Clifford Baxter, an intelligent but manic-depressive executive, and Lou Pai, the CEO of Enron Energy Services, notorious for his nightly habit of visiting strip clubs.
+Lay hires Jeffrey Skilling, a visionary who joins Enron on the condition that they use mark-to-market accounting, allowing the company to record potential profits on certain projects immediately after contracts were signed, regardless of the actual profits made.
+With the vision of transforming Enron from an energy supplier to an energy trader, Skilling imposes his Darwinian worldview on Enron by establishing a review committee that grades employees and annually fires the bottom fifteen percent, a process nicknamed within the company as "rank and yank".
+Skilling also hires J. Clifford Baxter, an intelligent but manic-depressive executive, and Lou Pai, the CEO of Enron Energy Services, notorious for his nightly habit of visiting strip clubs.
 Pai abruptly resigns from EES, having already sold $250 million of stock as a result of divorce proceedings.